-Stories are at the heart of every culture.
-We tell them.
-We consume them.
-We live them.
-Stories teach us about ourselves.
-They help us understand our neighbors across the street and across the globe.
-During this Honors experience, distinguished faculty from across campus will lead you through a thought-provoking study of media and culture from a Christian worldview.
+During Honors Media and Culture, you will study the power of media, examine cultural narratives, and help tell important stories as you learn more about your own story.
+Distinguished faculty from across campus will lead you through a thought-provoking study of media and culture from a Christian worldview.
 You will read, write, photograph, edit, record, document, interview, and publish.
 But mostly you will think.
 The goal is simple: to broaden your worldview, one story at a time.

 Three hours of university credit are awarded to all who successfully complete the program.
 This credit is transferable to the college or university of the participant's choice.
-The course content is designed to appeal to students of both the humanities and the sciences.
 At Harding, Honors Media and Culture credit may be applied to one of the following courses:

 Honors Media and Culture will be June 22-July 6 and the session will be capped at 30 students.